cajohare/AxionLimits/README.md

 # AxionLimits
 This page contains my python scripts for reproducing my plots of axion constraints.
 Various plots are available, see the jupyter notebooks (and the figures below) for different configurations.
+All the limit data can be found in the limit_data folder, at the very least I hope it can save you some time digitising plots.

+Please email me [ciaran.aj.ohare@gmail.com] or make a pull request if you would like any limits being added.

 ## To do:
 Add plots for axion-electron, nuclei, dipole moment, etc.